Dictionary of Revolutionary Marxism

 It is sometimes claimed that the notion of transitional demands is a Trotskyist one, but this has actually been part of Marxist revolutionary thinking from the beginning and from long before Trotsky; and was further amplified by Lenin in the Bolshevik Revolution.

 “When the revolutionary tide is not rising, the Communist Parties must advance partial slogans and demands that correspond to the every-day needs of the toilers, and combine them with the fundamental tasks of the Communist International.
 The Communist Parties must not, however, at such a time, advance transitional slogans that are applicable only to revolutionary situations (for example workers’ control of industry, etc.).
-To advance such slogans when there is no revolutionary situation means to transform them into slogans that favor merging with the captalist system of organization.
+To advance such slogans when there is no revolutionary situation means to transform them into slogans that favor merging with the capitalist system of organization.
 Partial demands and slogans generally form an essential part of correct tactics, but certain transitional slogans go inseparably with a revolutionary situation.
 Repudiation of partial demands and transitional slogans ‘on principle,’ however, is incompatible with the tactical principles of Communism, for in effect, such repudiation condemns the Party to inaction and isolates it from the masses.” —Lenin, Program of the Communist International, (NY: Workers Library Publishers, 1933), p.
 83. [Recall also that Lenin used the word ‘tactics’ where we would say either ‘strategy’ or else ‘strategy and tactics’. —Ed.]

 “There is a specific part of Marxist-Leninist theory, generally known as the theory of ‘transitional demands’, which bears a close relationship to the theory of the mass line and therefore must be discussed here.
 This is all the more important in that this theory has been seized upon and distorted by the Trotskyites and other opportunists in order to cut the heart out of revolutionary propaganda [in the Leninist sense] and agitation.